VJAI/Safe/README.md

 ## How?

-Safe is built using Cordova and with plethora of client-side technologies like Backbone, Underscore, RequireJs and Handebars.
+Safe is built using Cordova and with plethora of client-side technologies like Backbone, Underscore, RequireJs and Handlebars.
 Ratchet is used to give the look and feel.

 ## Setting up the machine